-London based cellist Miriam Wakeling is in high demand in both the studio and the concert hall, enjoying a varied career as a chamber, orchestral and session musician.
+London based cellist Miriam Wakeling is in high demand in both the studio and the concert hall, enjoying a varied career as a chamber, orchestral, session musician and dedicated teacher.

 During 2019 Miriam toured extensively around Europe, as far as Moscow with iconic disco producer and musician Giorgio Moroder as part of his live band.
 Shortly after this Miriam was invited to play Principal Cello with Trevor Horn’s Sarm Orchestra to tour the UK’s major concert halls, performing ‘Trevor Horn Reimagines the 80’s.’
 Later highlights in 2019 included a x10 date tour with Beverley Knight performing Stevie Wonder Songs with The Leo Green Orchestra, taking BBC radio 2 Friday Night Live around the UK.

 December 2019 Miriam toured again with the innovative Heritage Orchestra and Pete Tong, performing at the UK’s Stadiums which she has been a member of since 2017.

 Miriam performs regularly with the London Symphonic Rock Orchestra (LSRO), currently touring a new show of ‘Festival of the Dead’ where the orchestra perform Rock and Metal covers playing their instruments through effects pedals to re imagine iconic tunes.
 Miriam has toured with LSRO with Il Divo in 2019, which included a sold out performance at the Royal Albert Hall, where Miriam also performed with string quartet ‘Q Strings.’
 ‘LSRO’ regularly perform with ABBA The Show, which Miriam toured with in Germany and Denmark in 2019 and Brazil and Bulgaria in 2018.